 8. Social Media Shoutouts

-The easiest choice is often the strongest.
+Social media influencers are the easiest choice and often the strongest.
 An influencer can simply post your product in a natural way, which is a subtle kind of marketing that will certainly create a trust for your brand.
 When your marketing budget for the influencer is limited, consider simple shouts on social media as an option for a campaign.

 9. In-person Activities